Turbulent flows over porous and rough substrates

-Following \citet{Taylor71}, the Darcy-Brinkman equation can be interpreted as a constitutive model for the volume-averaged (i.e.~homogenised) flow in permeable media.
-Compared to the classic Darcy model \citep{Darcy56}, which accounts for the effect of pressure gradients, the Darcy-Brinkman model also incorporates the stresses that are induced by gradients of the volume-averaged velocity over length scales larger than the pore size. \citet{GmezdeSegura2018} and \citet{Gomez19} derived analytical solutions to the Darcy-Brinkman equation for permeable substrates with anisotropic permeability tensors whose principal orientations coincide with $x$, $y$, and $z$.
+As in \citet{Taylor71}, we interpret the Darcy-Brinkman equation as a constitutive model for the volume-averaged (i.e.~homogenised) flow in permeable media, rather than an empirical remedy to the Darcy equation near interfaces to satisfy boundary conditions.
+Compared to the classic Darcy model \citep{Darcy56}, which accounts for the effect of pressure gradients, the Darcy-Brinkman model \citep{Brinkman1949} also incorporates the stresses that are induced by gradients of the volume-averaged velocity over length scales larger than the pore size.
+A formal derivation of the Darcy-Brinkman equation for the case of isotropic highly porous media can be found in \citet{SanchezP1982} and \citet{Levy1983}. \citet{GmezdeSegura2018} and \citet{Gomez19} derived analytical solutions to the Darcy-Brinkman equation for permeable substrates with anisotropic permeability tensors whose principal orientations coincide with $x$, $y$, and $z$.
 For isotropic substrates, these solutions are considerably simplified and provide direct insight into how the substrate characteristics can affect the overlying flow.
 This section presents these analytical solutions with specific emphasis on their particularisation at the interface, which then serves as a boundary condition for the overlying free flow.
 This is complemented by a brief discussion on the role of substrate depth in these solutions.

 The Darcy-Brinkman equation in an isotropic permeable substrate with permeability $K$ and depth $h$ reads

 where $p$ is the fluid-volume-average (`intrinsic average') pressure and $\boldsymbol{u}$ is the total-volume-average (`superficial average') velocity. $\nu_\textit{eff}=\nu/r_\nu$ is an effective viscosity perceived by the macroscale shear of the substrate flow, where the viscosity ratio $r_\nu$ is usually regarded as a constant.